AugustArnstad/DirichletScaleMixtures/README.md

 # DirichletScaleMixtures
-This repository contains the code accompanying the article

-Dirichlet Scale Mixture priors for BNNs by authors
+This repository contains the code accompanying the article "Dirichlet Scale Mixture priors for BNNs".
-August Arnstad, Leiv Rønneberg, Geir Storvik affiliated with the University of Oslo and Integreat, the Norwegian center for knowledge driven machine learning.

 ## Overview